KDE/print-manager/README.md

 * KCups Library that provides an interface to the CUPS api as well as a few models that are used by the legacy apps, the KCM and the plasmoid

-## External Dependencies

-The legacy apps, the KDed module and the KCM make use of the interfaces provided by the [OpenPrinting system-config-printer project.](https://github.com/OpenPrinting/system-config-printer)  These interfaces provide the following features used by print-manager:

-* New device notifications
-* Device discovery and grouping
-* Recommended driver discovery

-While not required, it is recommended to install this component for print-manager to provide the best results.

-Another useful external package (not required) is [IPP-USB](https://github.com/OpenPrinting/ipp-usb).
-IPP-USB is a mechanism that allows USB connected printers to be discovered and configured with IPP Driverless tools.
-USB printers that support IPP but for whatever reason, do not support a network interface can usually be configured using IPP-USB.

-> [!important]
-> If a printer is not discovered on the network or with a USB connection and it does not support IPP, then the printer will have to be configured manually with print-manager.

 ## General

 For Plasma6, the KCM will provide the primary means to add/configure printers and printer groups.
 In addition, some of the basic CUPS print server options can be configured.
 There are some limitations to KCM add-printer features that mirror the legacy apps: